bellbellbell07-star/COOL/docs/philosophy/foundational_cognitive_principles.md

 Memory is not a static archive but a **regenerative process**.

 This principle is the philosophical foundation of COOL’s
-**Frame regeneration loop** and the broader non-storage model of mind.
+**Frame regeneration loop** and the broader non-storage model of mind
+that underlies the Digital Hippocampus.

 ---